Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Wind For Ecology

-External wind relates to the spring season.
-It enters the body through the back, the shoulders and the neck.
+Wind enters the body through the back, the shoulders and the neck.
 Nevertheless the highly penetrating quality of the wind allows it to enter the body from any surface.

 Antidotes for "wind-cold" symptoms are hot-spicy foods.
 They promote sweating and expel the wind from the skin.
 Such foods are ginger, onions, garlic, chilies, coriander, etc. (1) Another very efficient treatment for wind-cold is taking a ten minute hot shower, directing the hot water on the shoulders, neck and back.
 The heat will accelerate the blood circulation in these areas, which will quickly expel the wind.
 It is important to keep the back, neck and the shoulders warm couple of hours after the shower, even to massage them once in a while, to ensure that there is good blood circulation.

-If untreated the cold symptoms of the "wind-cold" convert into heat symptoms, and the pathology becomes "wind-heat".
+If untreated the cold symptoms of "wind-cold" convert into heat symptoms and the syndrome is now called "wind-heat".
 Symptoms of "wind-heat" are fever, sore throat, thirst, yellow discharge from nose and throat.
 Some chills might still be present.
+A spicy-cold herb to counteract "wind-heat" is peppermint.

 YS